xh/hoist-react/README.md

 internal state and data structures and expose methods for use by the rest of the application.
-A common use for Services is to fetch and post data to the server, potentially transforming, validating, or defaulting outbound queries and inbound data to provide a local API to application Model classes that's tailored to their needs.
+A common use for Services is to fetch and post data to the server, potentially transforming, validating, or defaulting outbound queries and inbound data to provide a local API to application Model and Component classes that's tailored to their needs.

 Service instances persist for the life of the app and have a defined initialization process.
 By convention they are stored within an `svc/` package within an app's file structure.